-- 1 Use Table 54 (Disk LED States) to determine which disk is the mirrored disk. - 2 Shut down the system down using the NBX NetSet utility and selecting Operations > Reboot/Shutdown > Shutdown. - 3 Remove the mirrored disk drive: - a Unlock the disk tray. - b Unscrew the two retaining screws. - c Remove the disk tray. - d Disconnect the disk data cable from the mirrored disk drive. - e Disconnect the power harness from the mirrored disk drive. - f Unfasten the mirrored disk from the disk tray using the Phillips screwdriver and the screws provided with the disk. - g Reinsert the disk tray. - h Screw in the two retaining screws and lock the disk tray in place. - 4 Restart the system. - 5 Remove the disk mirroring license from the NBX NetSet utility: - a Select Operations > Licenses > Remove License. - b In the Remove License dialog box, select Disk Mirroring License from the list. - c Click OK.
+- 1 Use Table 39 to determine which disk is the mirrored disk. - 2 Shut down the system.
+In NBX NetSet, select Operations > Reboot/Shutdown > Shutdown. - 3 Remove the mirrored disk drive: - a Unlock the disk tray. - b Unscrew the two retaining screws. - c Remove the disk tray. - d Disconnect the disk data cable from the mirrored disk drive. - e Disconnect the power harness from the mirrored disk drive. - f Unfasten the mirrored disk from the disk tray using the Phillips screwdriver and the screws provided with the disk. - g Reinsert the disk tray. - h Screw in the two retaining screws and lock the disk tray in place. - 4 Restart the system. - 5 Remove the disk mirroring license from NBX NetSet: - a Select Operations > Licenses > Remove License. - b In the Remove License dialog box, select Disk Mirroring License from the list.

+Click OK.